ChoKssa/EEN1037_Web_Application/doc/frontend_specification.md

   - First display of **assigned machines** for Technicians and Repairers.
   - Add/modify machine form (only for Managers).
   - Add **warnings** (Technician) and remove warnings (Technician & Repair).
+  - You must be able to click on an element (a machine) to be directed to the machine's specific page.
 - `/machines/{id}/`
   - **Machine-specific display** with full details in the form of a product sheet.
   - Machine information can be modified or deleted for Managers.